Yashmehta-07/Todo-golang/README.md

 # Task Manager API

-A simple RESTful API built with Go and the `go-chi` routing library for managing tasks.
+A simple RESTful API built with Go .
 It supports basic CRUD operations:

 - **Create**: Add a new task
 - **Read**: List all tasks
 - **Update**: Update an existing task
 - **Delete**: Delete a task

-## Features

-- Add, list, update, and delete tasks.
-- Lightweight Go server using the `chi` router for handling HTTP requests.
-- JSON-based API responses.

 ## Endpoints